What and when is International OpenCon Catalonia?

 Where does the money go?

 The registration money goes almost completely to food and accommodation.
-Other expenses include: rental of the sound system for Saturday’s party, office consumables for the workshops, and administrative charges.
+Other expenses include: rental of the sound system for Saturday’s party, office consumables for the workshops, a few administrative charges.
 The organisers of IOCC make no profit whatsoever from this meeting: our work is on a totally volunteer basis (no-one is paid for their time) and we pay our share of the costs just like everybody else.

 As organisers we have defined the “format” of the meeting (e.g., dates, language, code of conduct) and will provide the “shell” that makes the event possible (e.g. by booking the house and organising catering) but the event itself is a joint initiative of all participants.
 Hence, your registration fee is not a payment for a service: it’s the way in which you pay for your share of our common costs with food, accommodation, and activities.